-The figure below summarises the change in lines charges for the 1 April 2024 to 31 March 2025 regulatory year compared to the previous year.
+The figure below summarises the change in lines charges for the 1 April 2025 to 31 March 2026 regulatory year compared to the previous year.
 The percentage change is calculated as a weighted average of all prices.

-Figure 28 - Change in overall price
+Figure 27 - Change in overall price

 Price change element Contribution to total average change in delivery charges

-Change in allowances 1.3%
+Change in allowances 14.0%

-Transpower transmission charges 0.6%
+Transpower transmission charges 5.1%

-Pass-through costs (rates, levies etc) 0.2%
+Pass-through costs (rates, levies etc) 0.4%

-Other recoverable costs (incl. wash-ups, incentives and pass-through balance movement) 5.2%
+Other recoverable costs (incl. wash-ups, incentives and pass-through balance movement) 1.4%

-Total change in costs 7.3%
+Total change in costs 20.8%

-Volume changes -1.0%
+Volume changes -0.8%

+Input Methodologies change of treatment to ORI -0.9%

-Total weighted average price change 6.3%
+Total weighted average price change 19.1%

-Our delivery charges represent around 20% of the total electricity bill paid by consumers.
-Transmission chargers represent a further 10% of the total electricity bill.
+Our delivery charges represent around 27% of the total electricity bill paid by consumers.
+Transmission charges represent a further 11% of the total electricity bill.
 However, consumers should be aware that energy retailers will package up our prices into their own retail offerings and the actual impact on consumer electricity bills will vary according to price plans, consumption and the extent to which energy retailers pass through WELL's network prices.
 Consumers should check with their energy retailer if they wish to further understand the actual impact on their total electricity bill.